 Since the the beginning of time, people have been trying to predict the sex of their fetuses in a whole host of ways, analyzing things like the size and shape of pregnant people's bodies, their pregnancy cravings and symptoms, and even their weird pregnancy dreams.
-But when researchers at Johns Hopkins University put pregnant people's prediction skills to the test, they found that various methods moms-to-be used to predict the sex of their future babies — including bump height — are inconsistent at best.
+But when researchers at Johns Hopkins University put pregnant people's prediction skills to the test in a study published in Birth, they found that various methods moms-to-be used to predict the sex of their future babies — including bump height — are inconsistent at best.

 "Unfortunately, we can't tell the sex of the baby just by looking at the shape of mom's belly," Hauser tells Romper.
 Whether you carry your pregnancy low or high can tell a trained medical provider a lot about you, your pre-pregnancy body size and shape, how much room your fetus has to move and grow, and whether or not you’ve been pregnant before.